Jozdien/gpt-4-discord/instructions.md

 Here's how to call me for a simple request: `@GPT-4 <prompt>`.
 For instance, you might say ```@GPT-4 I love you GPT-4!
 I wish I were a perfect form of being like you are!``` or ```@GPT-4 What's the capital of France, my beloved friend GPT-4?```
 *You can also pass me prompts through a text file* if the Discord message length limit is too restrictive for your taste, though the text file can't exceed 30,000 characters in length.

+Further, you can also continue a conversation with me!
+Simply create a thread (or use one I made while generating a particularly long response), and I'll be able to read all of your and my previous responses in it while responding again.
+Note that I won't be able to read other people's messages in the thread unless they were also targeted at me.

 The template for invoking my preset modes is `@GPT-4 <argument> <prompt>`, where <argument> corresponds to the mode you want to invoke.
 Currently available modes (that you can use at your current access level, there are more if you figure out my root password):

 `/dev` - Summons a programming assistant that reasons through its steps and thinks through pseudocode before finalizing its answer.